 The relaxed atmosphere, free Wi-Fi and great coffee make Birds of a Feather a sweet place to hang and sip coffee while checking emails or have a leisurely business lunch or meeting.
 We actually came on a Friday evening and the restaurant was full, so the only table we could snag was right at the entrance.
 We suggest requesting a table in the back under the skylights if you can.
 Despite being full, the atmosphere was still nice and not super hectic.
 Our only complaint was that the dim lighting made it hard to read the menus, which are black with gold writing.

-On weekends and public holidays, Birds of a Feather serves brunch all day from 10am to 5pm with dishes like the Birds Skillet loaded with eggs, bacon, Sichuan sausage, camembert and cheddar cheese, spicy Chorizo, roasted baby potato, and housemade tomato sauce.
-After brunch is over at 5pm, they close the doors.
-We’re not sure how we feel about just brunch all day long with no dinner service on the weekends, so we hope they change that in the future.
+On weekends and public holidays, Birds of a Feather serves brunch all day from 10 am to 5 pm with dishes like the Birds Skillet loaded with eggs, bacon, Sichuan sausage, camembert and cheddar cheese, spicy Chorizo, roasted baby potato, and housemade tomato sauce.
+Also, be sure to order find the chicken in the chillies: it's highly addictive (and fiery!).

 Lunch will set you back about $25++ and dinner goes for about $50++ for an appetizer and a main, not including drinks.